RonasIT/ronasit-figma-export/README.md

   # Global
   figma-export content
   # With options
-  figma-export content -o ./output -n figmaFileContent.json
+  figma-export content -o ./output -n figmaFileContent

   # Local/npx
-  npx figma-export content -o ./output -n figmaFileContent.json
+  npx figma-export content -o ./output -n figmaFileContent
   ```

-  Saves the full JSON dump of the Figma file.
+  Saves the full binary dump of the Figma file and also a JSON if possible.

-  ⚠️ Other exports will use the cached dump, so be sure to use them with `--update` flag to refresh data from actual Figma file.
+  ⚠️ Other export commands will use the cached dump, so be sure to use them with `--update` flag to refresh data from actual Figma file.

 - **Export variables (palette, typekit):**